 Corpus facilities in Jupiter make it possible to fall off into Jupiter's atmosphere, walk into big beams of energy, fall off of long bridges into chasms, etc.

-No Points for Neutrality: In the Gradivus Dilemma event, you have to pick a side to support more.
+No Points for Neutrality: In the Gradivus Dilemma event and Invasion missions, you have to pick a side to support more.
 If you try to support both Corpus and Grineer equally, the points will cancel each other out and you'll get no reward at all.

 No Sell: The Stalker is immune to most Warframe abilities, except for direct damage-dealing abilities.
 The Rhino Stomp, for example, will hurt him but won't stun him and throw him airborne like regular mooks.

 Notice This: Corpus storage containers shine, Grineer storage containers have two glowing lights and modules give off blue sparks.